gergesjoil/JDeezer/README.md

         //Search
         JSONObject popularPlaylists = deezer.get_popular_playlists();
         System.out.println(popularPlaylists);
-        JSONObject getSuggestedInfo = deezer.SearchByQuery("MONTERO - Call Me By Your Name"); //replace it with the name of the artist or song you want to search for.
+        JSONObject getSuggestedInfo = deezer.SearchByQuery("never gonna give you up"); //replace it with the name of the artist or song you want to search for.
         System.out.println(getSuggestedInfo);
 ```